UniFlow: A Unified Pixel Flow Tokenizer for Visual Understanding and Generation: Introduction

 We conduct extensive experiments on 13 challenging benchmarks across 7 mainstream tasks, including understanding tasks (\textit{i.e.}, visual question answering, image classification, semantic segmentation, depth estimation, object detection) and generation tasks (\textit{i.e.}, image generation, image reconstruction), to demonstrate UniFlow's effectiveness.
-For example, our 7B UniFlow-XL, trained with 40\% less data, surpasses the 14B TokenFlow-XL by 7.75\% on overall average understanding benchmarks.
+For example, our 7B UniFlow-XL, trained with 40\% less data, surpasses the 14B TokenFlow-XL by 6.05\% on overall average understanding benchmarks.
 Furthermore, UniFlow demonstrates superior performance in visual reconstruction and generation, achieving a new state of the art in reconstruction by outperforming UniTok by 0.15 and SD-VAE by 0.41 in rFID, and competitive results in generation (gFID better than UniTok by 0.09 without guidance).
 These results demonstrate that UniFlow achieves a win–win outcome, confirming its versatility in both visual understanding and generation.
-We hope UniFlow can shed light on the development of unified visual tokenizers for understanding and generative multimodal large models.